“How Fresh are your Air Fresheners?”

 PART 1 – Before Purple Frog

-If you ask a cancer survivor if and how their life has been altered by the disease, most will tell you they now carry a deeper comprehension of vulnerability and an appreciation for the fragility of our health.
-They prioritize well being and focus on making more informed, health conscious decisions for themselves and the ones around them.
+If you ask a cancer survivor if and how their life has been altered by the disease, most will tell you they now carry a deeper appreciation of how vulnerable our health really is.
+Priority is put towards well being and making more informed, health conscious decisions for themselves and the ones around them.
 Simply put, their priorities change.

 Andrew’s perspective changed and changed dramatically from a vibrant, unassuming teenager to one who fixated more on understanding.
-He wanted to ascertain what factors might have attributed to a healthy 17 year old contracting the disease and how to mitigate the risk of reoccurrence.
-What he ultimately discovered is now the foundation of Purple Frog Patches today.
+He wanted to know what factors might have attributed to a healthy 17 year old contracting the disease and how to mitigate the risk of recurrence.
+What he ultimately discovered is now the foundation of Purple Frog today.

 “It’s the environment, stupid!” is a common phrase in the healthy living community and was originally adapted from an iconic campaign quote from Bill Clinton – “it’s the economy, stupid.”
 This also symbolizes the most relevant discovery made during Andrew’s quest for understanding.